minerllabs/basalt_competition_submission_template/README.md

 This JSON is used to map your submission to the said challenge, so please remember to use the correct `challenge_id` as specified above.

-You can specify which tasks you want to be re-evaluated with the `tags` field by specifying the list of tags.
-If a task is not included in this list, your current submission for that task will _not_ be updated.
+You **need to** specify the task of the submission with the `tags` field with one of the following: `{"FindCave", "MakeWaterfall", "CreateVillageAnimalPen", "BuildVillageHouse"}`.
+You need to create one submission per task to cover all tasks.

 Please specify if your code will use a GPU or not for the evaluation of your model.
 If you specify `true` for the GPU, a **NVIDIA Tesla K80 GPU** will be provided and used for the evaluation.